 It was your field marketers who performed this function, handing out free samples or pamphlets at various locations, be that in-store, at roadshows or elsewhere.

 Fortunately, with the advent of social media, field marketing has since evolved to become a two-way communication tool since brands can now engage with customers online.

 That also means that the function of field marketers has evolved too.
 Today, they are also responsible for the implementation of sales and marketing strategies.
 As for who they are, they can be represented by a number of people who are doing the field marketing job.
 That includes anyone from a merchandiser to a promoter to a sales assistant.

-In the case of a merchandiser, they’d be responsible for filling up your shelves and merchandising them according to a specific layout or planogram as well as placing order for more stock.
+In the case of a merchandiser, they’d be responsible for filling up your shelves and merchandising them according to a specific layout or planogram as well as placing orders for more stock.
 If they’re a promoter, they’d be responsible for promoting a specific brand and persuading your customer to try it out.
 If they’re a sales assistant, they’d help to sell products in-store and assist customers with any sales-related queries.

-That said, a field marketer can also have any or all of the above mentioned responsibilities.
+That said, a field marketer can also have any or all of the above-mentioned responsibilities.